fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 * Without air quality sensors over Wi-Fi: 10 days
 * Without air quality sensors on SD card: 25 days

-Finally, a highly efficient `sleep-mode` is implemented to reduce consumption while on battery operation.
+You will note that the kit _turns itself off_ while operating on battery.
+Actually, this is what we call `sleep-mode`, an operation mode implemented to reduce consumption while on battery operation.

 ### Battery charging